Breaking Bad (franchise): Slippin' Jimmy (2022)

 Variety reported in March 2021 that AMC was developing a spin-off animated series, Slippin' Jimmy.
 The series, a prequel based on younger Jimmy and Chuck's time in Cicero, Illinois, was developed by Ariel Levine and Kathleen Williams-Foshee, who previously worked on the associated live-action Better Call Saul Employee Training (2017–2022).
 Voice actors include Chi McBride, Laraine Newman, and Sean Giambrone as Jimmy.

 Slippin' Jimmy was later revealed as a short-form web series; a six-part animated series to be released online during the sixth season of Better Call Saul.
 Told in the style of classic 1970s-era cartoons, each episode is an ode to a specific movie genre — from Spaghetti Westerns and Buster Keaton to The Exorcist.
 The series was produced by Rick and Morty animators Starburns and written by Levine and Williams-Foshee.
 Six episodes, each around 8–9 minutes in length, were released on AMC+ on May 23, 2022.

+Saul4Democracy (2026)

+On June 14, 2026, a short video titled "Know Your Rights" was released on a YouTube channel called Saul4Democracy.
+The video featured Odenkirk, in character as Saul Goodman, giving a public service announcement to the audience informing them of their rights.
+The video ended with Banks as Mike Ehrmantraut voicing his approval of the message.
+It was the first time Odenkirk and Banks reprised these roles since Better Call Saul ended in 2022.
+Better Call Saul showrunner Peter Gould confirmed the video's legitimacy on Bluesky, adding that it was not generated by artificial intelligence.

+Four total short videos would be released on the Saul4Democracy channel.
+Odenkirk was primarily featured in a majority of them, though Banks would be the only subject in the last.
+Following the fourth video, Gould stated on Bluesky that there would be no more future installments.